John Culberson: Healthcare

 Culberson opposed the Patient Protection and Affordable Care Act (Obamacare) and supported its repeal.
 On May 4, 2017, Culberson voted to repeal Obamacare and pass the American Health Care Act of 2017.
 The AHCA would have allowed insurers to charge seniors five times as much for health coverage than younger people (the ACA limit was three times as much) and allowed insurers to raise premiums on individuals with preexisting conditions who did not have continuous coverage.

 In 2013, Culberson said "like 9/11, 'let's roll!'" to describe a vote to make a delay of the Patient Protection and Affordable Care Act a condition for funding the government.

+Immigration

+In 2003, Culberson claimed that "Al Qaeda terrorists and Chinese nationals are infiltrating our country virtually anywhere they choose from Brownsville to San Diego," and that "a large number of Islamic individuals have moved into homes in Nuevo Laredo and are being taught Spanish to assimilate with the local culture."
+He would go on to say, "Full scale war is underway on our southern border, and our entire way of life is at risk if we do not win the battle for Laredo."

 Presidential citizenship

-In 2009, Culberson co-sponsored legislation which would require all future presidential candidates to provide proof of their citizenship when filing to run for office.
+In 2009, Culberson co-sponsored legislation to enforce citizenship requirements on presidential candidates by requiring all future presidential candidates to provide proof of their citizenship when filing to run for office.
 The legislation was in response to Barack Obama citizenship conspiracy theories which questioned the legitimacy of Barack Obama's birth certificate.